pprachas/fenics_arclength/docs/source/examples/force_control/beam/README.md

 $$

 #### Constructing Initial Beam Triads
-The inital beam traids are constructed as follows.
+The initial beam triads are constructed as follows.
 1. The first direction is the beam tangent direction:

 $$